-Because we believe teaching every child to read is so important, we have a Reading Leader who drives the early reading programme in our schools.
-This person is highly skilled at teaching phonics and reading, and they monitor and support our reading team, so everyone teaches with fidelity to the Little Wandle Letters and Sounds Revised programme.
+Because we believe teaching every child to read is so important, we have a Reading subject leader and a phonics lead who drive the early reading programme in our schools.
+These people are highly skilled at teaching phonics and reading, and they monitor and support our reading team, so everyone teaches with fidelity to the Little Wandle Letters and Sounds Revised programme.